olsner/templisp/README.md

 The compiler does not do any optimizations yet.

+The interpreter is probably the most interesting as that interprets a program and produces an output string at compile time - the compiled output is only a call to `puts()` with a constant string.
+Ironically the compiler ends up a bit more boring - it's your typical application of templates to generate C++ code, and doesn't even evaluate anything until runtime.

+## Samples

+See `example_compile.cpp` and `example_interpret.cpp` for a simple stand-alone demonstration without using the helper or test scripts.

 ## Dealing with error messages

 Template errors are notoriously difficult to read.
 To translate the template